Ousted Tennessee senator sentenced to probation for fraud

 On Friday, prosecutor Christopher Cotten asked the judge to sentence Robinson to 10 months in prison, saying she had shown “abject defiance of accepting any responsibility for her actions” and had unfairly blamed racism for the charges.

-During the sentencing hearing, Robinson told the judge that she understood the importance of her case and aknowledged that she did not keep a “tight eye on things.”
+During the sentencing hearing, Robinson told the judge that she understood the importance of her case and acknowledged that she did not keep a “tight eye on things.”

 Lipman, the judge, said she read 57 letters of support for Robinson.
-Former students and current employees described her as a great mother, nurturing educator, inspriring community leader and dedicated nurse.
+Former students and current employees described her as a great mother, nurturing educator, inspiring community leader and dedicated nurse.
 Robinson traveled outside Tennessee during the early stages of the coronavirus pandemic to help care for sick patients in hospitals.

-However, Lipman also scolded Robinson for blaming the charges on “hot button issues” such as race, though the judge did acknowledge past cases of racial injustice in the court system.
+However, Lipman also scolded Robinson for blaming the charges on “hot button issues” such as race, although the judge did acknowledge past cases of racial injustice in the court system.
 Lipman criticized Robinson’s sloppy record keeping and added that Robinson failed to respect the federal grant funded by taxpayers by not giving it proper attention.

-The judge gave Robinson soms advice.
+The judge gave Robinson some advice.

 “Someone who tries to do everything needs to edit, and needs to edit desperately,” Lipman said.